Rest between sets on 5x5: 90s vs 3min vs 5min

 Your muscles have limited fuel stores (ATP and creatine phosphate) that power heavy lifting.
 These deplete rapidly during a set and require time to replenish.

-A 2016 meta-analysis in Sports Medicine examined rest periods across multiple studies:
+A systematic review in Sports Medicine examined rest periods across multiple studies:

 - For strength: Longer rest (3+ minutes) produced significantly better results than short rest (1 minute)